ryandeussing/jimhopper/_healing-and-happiness/finding-freedom.md

 A common factor that undermines many people’s freedom is being too busy, simply having too little unscheduled or unpressured time.
 Whether or not you have been abused or exploited as a child, if you have a job or other significant responsibilities you are likely to have this problem.

 Basically, our society is too busy and overly scheduled, not only at work but in our private lives.
 That’s definitely the case for many adults, especially those who have children and/or workaholic tendencies.
-But it’s increasingly true of many kids, too, who have much less “free time” than kids did 20 years ago.
+But it’s increasingly true of many kids, too, who have much less 'free time' than kids did 20 years ago.

 > Freedom brings happiness, confidence & well-being.